adamszymanowski/python-reference/python.md

 Check object identity (whether it's the same object)

 `lambda`

+Create short anonymous function

 `nonlocal`
+Inside a nested function declare a variable as `nonlocal` so it can be modified (it must refer to variable in first outer function)

 `not`

 Boolean not

 `or`

 Boolean or.
 This is a short-circuit operator, so it only evaluates the second argument if the first one is false

 `pass`

+This code block does nothing.

 `raise`

+Raise an exception or re-raise current active exception

 `return`

+Exit a function and return a value

 `try`

+Try this, but when exception occurs, go to `except` block

 `while`

+While loop

 `with`

+With an expression as a variable do this (context manager)

 `yield`

+A function which returns a generator iterator.
+Usable in a for-loop or that can be retrieved one at a time with the `.next()` function.

 `True`